 - Chisha McDonaldTrustee

 Chisha has held senior management roles in the NHS both within pharmacy and outside pharmacy working in commissioning and leading on high level change programs around demand management and service redesign.
 Chisha has worked closely with the South London Mental Health Trust which really sparked her interest in Mental Health and was involved in the work they did around improving patient experience.

 Ewan has worked in senior leadership roles across a variety of industries, working on people and culture, and leading change initiatives.
 He brings a depth of Human Resources experience, with particular specialist skills in strategic planning, resourcing and talent management.

 - Sarbani BoseTrustee

 Sarbani is the Founder Director of the data consultancy firm Ei Square with 20 years’ in digital transformation, especially around data and analytics.
 She recently graduated from the University of Oxford, Said Business School Artificial Intelligence Programme.
 Her experience around data and data strategy assisted organisations within telecommunications, construction, and investment banking.
 She is also the diversity and Inclusion ambassador for the Institute of Directors in Hampshire and Isle of Wight.

 Rebekka is a trained coach and mentor, currently working in public engagement for a Surrey-based NHS organisation with considerable experience in the health and social care sector, including an organisation designing training and conferences for the health and social care sector.
 She brings a wealth of workplace wellbeing, inclusion, and compassionate everyday leadership experience, and an in-depth understanding of how the healthcare system is delivered, as well as personal experience of mental health, to the Trustee Board.

-Warren receiving the Sue Bowen award in 2021
+Nick receiving the Sue Bowen award in 2022

 Catalyst Board of Trustees supports the Charity Governance Code